The 'I Love Lake' Campaign

 Cascade Award - Lake Friendly Gardening Recognition

 If you’re proud of your own lake-friendly yard or know someone who is, please submit their names for the Cascade Award!
-All residents of the city of Lake Stevens are eligible for this award.
-One doesn’t need to live on the lake’s edge to qualify.
+All residents of the city of Lake Stevens are eligible, you don’t need to live on the lake’s edge to qualify.
 We ALL play a role in the health of our lake!
-And, with our current public health crisis, our gardens are probably getting extra special attention.
-Show them off!